 The judge may order you to attend parental responsibility training.
 If you are the victim in your child’s case, the court will appoint a “guardian ad litem” to advocate for your child’s best interests in court.

-Yes.
-Having a juvenile delinquency record can cause your child to be rejected from schools, jobs, and scholarship programs.
-An experienced Denver juvenile law attorney will fight to get the charges dismissed to safeguard your child’s long-term prospects.
+As an experienced Denver juvenile law attorney, I will fight to get the charges dismissed to safeguard your child’s long-term prospects.

 For more information, refer to our related articles: